jonnyderme/Computer-Graphics/README.md

 ---

-# 📌 Assignment 2: Transformations and Projections
+# 📌 Assignment 2: Transformations and Projections - 3D Scene Projection
 ## 📝 Assignment Overview

 This repository contains the implementation for the second assignment of the Computer Graphics course at AUTH.
 The goal of this assignment is to build a minimal 3D rendering pipeline that transforms, projects, and renders 3D objects onto a 2D screen using fundamental linear algebra operations and camera modeling techniques.